ksx0330/FVTT-Kamigakari-System/README.md

 -------------
 * Set Spirit Dice Pull - You can choose the number of spirit dice.
 * Influence - You can choose multiple dice exchange.
+* Update Enermy to Enemy - When you update from less than 0.4.0.
+You must run this macro.

 Features
 -------------